abeltavares/abeltavares/README.md

 ## What I Do

-- 🔍 I analyze data, integrate systems, manage big data, and build BI solutions.
+- 🔍 I analyze data, integrate systems, manage big data, and build software.
 - 💻 I'm all about Python, SQL, and a bunch of data tools.
-- 🌐 Committed to innovation and global collaboration.
+- 🌐 Committed to automation, innovation and global collaboration.

 ### Curious about my journey? 🧭